Skip to main content

 env.connect_fastapi(app)

 All your routes become tools.
-Run it:

 @env.scenario("checkout")